tytydraco/yessleep/out/Im_a_barista_that_serves_the_supernatural_I_think_my_coworker_is_a_goblin.md

 "Is that... dangerous?"

-"Listen, even I am not entirely sure *what* Amber Bucker is.
+"Listen, even I am not entirely sure *what* candle lady is.
 She sells extremely dangerous candles.
 She has rules, like any supernatural being."
 I hadn't realized she was supernatural, but it made sense with the whole candle thing.
 "The name thing, with them having power, is usually a fae thing.
 She isn't a fae, I would know.
 I don't think she cares about human names."

 "She bothers customers too?"